 The flood during Noah’s time is the most severe outpouring of God’s wrath and judgment that has ever taken place.
 God destroyed all mankind as well as every other living thing on the face of the earth.
 Yet Noah and his family were right here during this amazing outpouring of God’s wrath.
 They were preserved because Noah walked with the Lord and obeyed His instructions.

-In the Bible, God has demonstrated that He can carry out judgment and destruction on the ungodly while protecting and preserving His people even though they are right in the middle of what’s taking place.
+In the Bible, God has demonstrated His ability to carry out judgment and destruction on the ungodly while protecting and preserving His people even though they are right in the middle of what’s taking place.
 He has done it before; He certainly can do it again.

 You will not fear the terror of the night, nor the arrow that flies by day, 6 nor the pestilence that stalks in darkness, nor the destruction that wastes at noonday.
 7 A thousand may fall at your side, ten thousand at your right hand, but it will not come near you.
 8 You will only look with your eyes and see the recompense of the wicked.
 (Psalms 91:5-8 ESV)